3. Kernels

 • Operator name: mrt

-• Description: This operator implements the MRT collision model for the Lattice Boltzmann Method (LBM).
-This model assumes a single relaxation time approach to approximate the collision process, driving the distribution functions toward equilibrium.
+• Description: This operator implements the Multiple-Relaxation-Time (MRT) collision model for the Lattice Boltzmann Method (LBM).
+This model assumes multiple relaxation times to approximate the collision process, driving the distribution functions toward equilibrium.

 • Parameters: No parameters but you need to define lbm_parameters.